Personal safety in the workplace

 - Arrange a safe place or secure location on the premises for the employee to retreat to if threatened.

 - Arrange security services if appropriate (e.g. security patrols or a security officer at the end of a shift).

 Read more about managing the risks of remote and isolated work.

 Develop a business travel plan that lowers the risks of regularly travelling for work.
 Consider setting up guidelines for:

 - adequate and regular communication (e.g. through mobile phones and email)

 - itineraries/travel plans that other employees can see

 - looking after your health while travelling (e.g. during air travel).

-Find out about employer responsibilities when a vehicle is a workplace.
+Find out about employer responsibilities when using vehicles as a workplace (PDF, 1.1MB).

 - should work in a safe way (e.g. take regular breaks)